Invention Secrecy Act

-Secrecy orders can bar public disclosure entirely, prohibit sales to anyone outside the defense sector, block exports, and seal restricted applications as classified.
-According to reporting in Wired and Slate, the United States Patent and Trademark Office has at times considered applying secrecy orders to inventions deemed disruptive to established industries.
-Inventors whose work is restricted may petition for compensation, but scholars note that courts have often denied claims on the ground that inventors cannot show "actual damages" while their inventions remain suppressed.

 Critics, including attorneys and academics, describe the system as lacking oversight and limiting avenues of appeal.
 Commentators have likened secrecy orders to uncompensated takings under the Fifth Amendment to the United States Constitution, and legal scholars argue that the regime is "inherently unfair" because inventors are automatically denied a quarter of their patent's assessed value while being unable to prove harm.
 Historians note that officials manage secrecy orders to avoid judicial precedents on the Act's constitutionality.

 Other critics contend that secrecy orders chill research, stall economic development, and entrench the military–industrial complex by sidelining independent inventors and dual-use technologies.
 The statutory rationale in 35 U.S.C. § 181 is that secrecy orders are needed when disclosure "might be detrimental to the national security."
 Most scholarly commentary has been critical of the regime, though one law review article has argued limited secrecy may be justified in biotechnology patents.

 World War I and II background

-The United States government, through various laws, has attempted to control the release of new technologies that might threaten the national defense and economic stability of the country.
 Invention secrecy in the United States can be traced to at least the 1910s, and it accelerated during the 1940s alongside the classified development of nuclear weapons.
-The 1917 Act authorized the Commissioner of Patents to withhold patents during wartime if disclosure might aid the enemy or endanger public safety.
+The precursor to the Invention Secrecy Act was the Espionage Act of 1917.
+It authorized the Commissioner of Patents to withhold patents during wartime if disclosure might aid the enemy or endanger public safety.
 Contemporary reports stressed that secrecy orders had to balance national defense with the protection of inventors' rights.
 The final version of the 1917 World War I–era statute directed the Commissioner of Patents to restrict inventions when: